Are you thinking about getting started in podcasting? Or maybe you have had a podcast for a while, but want to take it to the next level?

 Ian: That’s really good.
 I hadn’t thought about it that way.

 So for my show, I do solo episodes and guest episodes.
 I find it a lot easier to have a guest.
 Cause it’s like having a conversation.
 I need to work harder if it’s just me, but I hadn’t thought about getting like a rhythm of different formats.
 That’s a bit tricky, but definitely something to think about.

 Okay, let’s talk about mindset.
 I think I’ve spoken about this before, but when I got to like episode 20, 21, 22 of my podcast I got the blues.
 I just felt like nobody cared and I didn’t know what to do.
 And then I went to a conference and I bumped into lots of people who said “oh Ian, I love your podcast!”
 I was thinking: “well, why didn’t you tell me about this weeks ago?”

 So I want to talk about how to promote our podcast.
 How can we keep going when we have these tough moments?
 When we feel like we’re not getting the growth that we wanted to?

 Colin: That’s a great, interesting question.
 I guess, what were your expectations, if any, when you started your podcast?
 Why did you get those blues?
 Why did you not think it was enough?

 Ian: Well, it definitely wasn’t logical.
 The numbers were pretty good.
-I was comparing myself against others… I don’t even really know who, to be honest.
-I think it’s easy to go through those stages and just think “maybe it’s not enough.”
+I was comparing myself against others.
+To be honest, I don’t even really know who.
+It’s easy to go through those stages and just think “maybe it’s not enough.”